Isac-E-Perez/Half-Adder/README.md

 ### About:

+For this project, I created a logic circuit and used VHDL code to implement the following circuit whose output is the sum and carry.

+**Digtial Design Simulation**

 ### Note:
 If you use MinGW 32 bit (like I did), you would also need to use GTKWave 32 bit and GHDL 32 bit for the code to work on Windows.